 Snow cover analysis products are mandatory, but can be provided either on a grid or at the basin-scale (or both).
 Snow cover forecasts are highly recommended, but not mandatory.
 However, in all cases the same two parameters are mandatory: snow cover area and water equivalent of snow cover.

+(1) Mandatory products [Secretariat]

-(1) Mandatory productsGridded snow analysis products [Secretariat]
+Gridded snow analysis products [Secretariat]